thibault-cne/colorize/README.md

 # colorize

 Package to use colors in terminal with golang.
-I wanted to implement it myself but I used [fatih/colo](https://github.com/fatih/color) as help.
+I wanted to implement it myself but I used [fatih/color](https://github.com/fatih/color) as help.

+## Licence

+This project is licensed under the MIT license.
+Please read the LICENSE file.